amil13/Amil-Shrivastava/index.md

 ## 📚Education

 **Master's Degree in Aerospace Science and Technology**
-*Uttar Pradesh Technical University*
+*Polytechnic University of Catalonia, Spain*
 *2019*

 **Bachelor's Degree in Electronics and Communications**
-*Uttar Pradesh Technical University*
+*Uttar Pradesh Technical University, India*
 *2016*

 ---